Tōfuku-ji: Artwork

 Tōfuku-ji's large nehan-zu painting depicts Buddha on his death bed.
 This massive image (7 x 14 meters) is the second largest in Japan.
 The image at nearby Sennyū-ji is the largest of its kind in Japan, measuring 8 x 16 meters.
 Both images are rarely displayed, most recently in 2003 for three days only.

 A 1238 portrait painting of Wuzhun Shifan along with an inscription by an anonymous author was brought to the temple by Enni in the 1240s and remains there today.
-Plaques of Wuzhun's calligraphy is also kept at Tōfuku-ji.
+Plaques of Wuzhun's calligraphy are also kept at Tōfuku-ji.

 In 1933 the Nihonga painter Inshō Dōmoto painted the large and vivid "Blue Dragon" ceiling painting for one of the halls, which he painted in 17 days.

 Garden

 There are a number of gardens in the various precincts of Tōfuku-ji.

-The current garden was designed by landscape architect Mirei Shigemori in the 1930s.
-The moss garden in particular has been emblematic of the renewal of Japanese gardening principles in the 20th Century.
+The current gardens were designed by landscape architect Mirei Shigemori in the summer and autumn of 1939.
+The moss garden in particular has been emblematic of the renewal of Japanese gardening principles in the 20th century.

 The temple features a large number of Japanese maple trees, and is most crowded during the autumn season when people flock to see the autumn foliage.
 It is a tradition to view the leaves from the Tsūten-kyō bridge.

 Images

+Shinan Ship

+As mentioned in the "History" section of this article, Tōfuku-ji temple was severely damaged and partly destroyed by fires during the second and third decades of the 14th century.
+It was specifically in response to a fire damage in 1319 that a merchant ship was sent to Yuan China in 1323 to replace damaged artifacts and to obtain special construction materials for the reconstruction.

+The ship that now is known as Shinan ship, sailed from Ningbo to Hakata.
+The early 14th century journey was never completed though as the ship with its 200 tons of cargo was caught in a storm and sank close to Korean shores.

+This became apparent only after the wreckage was found almost seven hundred years later in 1975 close to the Shinan Islands.
+On many of the "wooden tablets" or "wooden tags"(木間) that were used customarily to identify the cargo, the Chinese calligraphy characters of Tōfuku-ji(東福寺) temple could be clearly read.
+Miraculously her passengers, some (or many) of them Japanese Buddhist monks, as recorded by the Korean annals Goryeosa, drifted ashore sound and safe.
+We can also find records of this unfavorable but overall lucky incident in the personal notes of zen monk-poet Daichi Zenji(大智禅師) who happened to be one of the repatriated passengers.